 All that and battery life lasts a hefty four or five days of normal use or 18 hours of GPS training (six if you're also playing music).
-On the design side of things this running watch features a stainless steel bezel and comfy rubberized strap that can be swapped out to suit the occasion.
+On the design side of things, this running watch features a stainless steel bezel and a comfy rubberized strap that can be swapped out to suit the occasion.

 A huge selection of watch faces and app options are available on Garmin Connect, which is open to developers, meaning more cool new additions all the time.